Cargill: 19th century

-Cargill was founded in 1865 by William Wallace Cargill when he bought a grain-flat house in Conover, Iowa.
+Cargill was founded in 1865 in Conover, Iowa, by William Wallace Cargill.
 A year later William was joined by his brother Sam, forming W. W. Cargill and Brother.
 Together, they built grain flat houses and opened a lumberyard.
 In 1875, Cargill moved to La Crosse, Wisconsin, and their brother James joined the business.
-La Crosse was strategically located on the Mississippi near the junctions of the La Crosse River, Dubuque, and Southern Minnesota divisions of the Chicago, Milwaukee and St. Paul Railroad.

 Sam Cargill left La Crosse in 1887 to manage the office in Minneapolis, an important emerging grain center.
-Three years later, the Minneapolis operation incorporated as Cargill Elevator Co.; some years after that the La Crosse operation incorporated as W. W. Cargill Company of La Crosse, Wisconsin.
-In 1898, John H. MacMillan Sr., and his brother, Daniel, began working for W. W. Cargill.
-MacMillan then married William Cargill's eldest daughter, Edna.
+Three years later, the Minneapolis operation incorporated as Cargill Elevator Co.; some years after that, the La Crosse operation incorporated as W. W. Cargill Company of La Crosse, Wisconsin.
+In 1898, John H. MacMillan Sr. and his brother, Daniel, began working for W. W. Cargill.

 20th century

 Upon Sam Cargill's death in 1903, William Cargill became the sole owner of the La Crosse office.
 John MacMillan was named general manager of Cargill Elevator Company and moved his family to Minneapolis.
-William Cargill died in 1909, creating a fiscal crisis for the company.
-MacMillan worked to resolve the credit issues and to force his brother-in-law William S. Cargill out of the company.
-The current owners are descended from John MacMillan's two sons, John H. MacMillan Jr., and Cargill MacMillan Sr., and his youngest brother-in-law, Austen S. Cargill I.
+William Cargill died in 1909, with Cargill's debt creating a fiscal crisis for the company.
+The company issued $2.25 million in Gold Notes, backed by Cargill stock, to pay off its creditors.
+The Gold Notes were due in 1917, but record grain prices during World War I enabled all debts to be paid by 1915.
+MacMillan worked to resolve the credit issues and to force his brother-in-law, William S. Cargill, out of the company.

 John MacMillan ran the company until his retirement in 1936.
-Under his leadership Cargill grew several fold, expanding out of the Midwest by opening its first East coast offices, in New York, in 1923.
+Under his leadership, Cargill opened its first East Coast offices in New York in 1923.
 He was also the architect of the company's strategy of internationalism.
 He opened the company's first Canadian, European and Latin American offices in 1928, 1929, and 1930.
 He was also noted for his involvement in the controversial commercial rapprochement between the U.S. and the Soviet Union.

-The first of the crises was the debt left by the death of William W. Cargill.
-The company issued $2.25 million in Gold Notes, backed by Cargill stock, to pay off its creditors.
-The Gold Notes were due in 1917, but thanks to record grain prices caused by World War I all debts were paid by 1915.

-As World War I continued into 1917, Cargill made record earnings and faced criticisms of war profiteering.
+As World War I continued into 1917, Cargill reported record earnings and faced criticism for war profiteering.
 Four years later, as a fallout from the financial crash of 1920, Cargill posted its first loss.

-Cargill opened its first Canadian operations in Montreal in 1928 as Cargill Grain Company Ltd. Headquartered in Winnipeg, it employs up to 8,000 people in Canada.
+Cargill opened its first Canadian operations in Montreal in 1928 as Cargill Grain Company Ltd.